September 28, 2025 | Bryan Berk

 It needs to be placed somewhere where you'll see it every day, and ideally you want to see it first thing in the morning.

-This way you have a clear vision and reminder of where it is that you want to go whenever you start your day.
+This way you have a clear vision and reminder of where it is that you want to go every time you start your day.

 Visualization is very powerful and is a trick top performers use all the time.